gradle/gradle/design-docs/features/composite-build/tooling-api-model/single-build/README.md

     - Fail for any other model type
 - Gather all `EclipseProject`s into result Set
 - After closing a `GradleConnection`, `GradleConnection` methods throw IllegalStateException (like `ProjectConnection.getModel`)
+- `CompositeModelBuilder` is an extension of `ModelBuilder`, allowing to set per-participant arguments on top of arguments for the coordinator.
-- All `ModelBuilder` methods are delegates to the underlying `ProjectConnection`
+- All `CompositeModelBuilder` methods are delegates to the underlying `ProjectConnection`
 - Validate participant projects are a "valid" composite before retrieving model
     - >1 participants
     - All using >= Gradle 1.0